DUNE/dunedb/docs/notes.md

 # Feature:
 - Try to better translate Workflow Form components into output Test Form components when auto-generating the Tests DONE July 15

+# FIX:
+- Dashboard sidebar is not visibile in mobile formats.
+Can be fixed with hide/show button, as shown in https://bootstrapious.com/p/bootstrap-sidebar -> DONE!
+That site not useful, went with something more straightforward.
+July 23 20

 # Backend:
 - Break the Component form into multiple subforms for convenience when editing.  -> done